Marcell Ozuna Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.82).

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (84 total, one per game).
+- The Guardians allow the third-fewest home runs in baseball (86 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.